 Today, flat window glass is a cheap mass-produced material given little consideration, but in the past window glazing was a highly taxed status symbol.

 Nothing has influenced sash window design more than the history of glass production.
 After all, the primary purpose of a window is to mount and protect the delicate glass.

-This article focuses on the development of flat glass production in Britain and her colonies.
-Until the 1930s, Australian glass was all imported from the UK, Belgium or America.
+This article focuses on the development of flat glass production in Britain but is also relevant to the heritage of all former British colonies.
+For example; Until the 1930’s all Australian glass was imported from the UK, Belgium or to a lesser extent America.

 Table of Contents